SpokaneTech/spogo.org/docs/new-to-go.md

 * [Awesome Go/](https://awesome-go.com/) - A curated list of Go frameworks, libraries, and software.
 * [r/golang](https://www.reddit.com/r/golang/) - A subreddit for Go developers.
 * [Gophers Slack](https://gophers.slack.com/) - A Slack community for Go developers.
+* [Spokane Tech Group Discord](https://discord.gg/B9dfrQVD) - A Discord server for the Spokane Tech Group.
+Join the Go channel to chat with other Go developers in the area.

 ## Installing Go